 Michigan is one of the few states which uses a "no fault" system for car accident injuries.
 Under no fault systems, your injuries must exceed certain minimums before you can file a claim against another driver.

 If your injuries exceed those minimums, then you still may be barred from recovery if you were more than 50% at fault for the accident.
 That is because Michigan follows the 51% Bar Rule, named because it bars parties who are 51% or more at fault from recovering any damages for their injuries.
 The 51% Bar Rule is a form of "modified comparative negligence".

 Finally, as of 2016, pain and suffering damages in most medical malpractice and most product liability cases is limited to $438,800.
 In more serious cases, the limit is increased to $783,500.
 The cap is adjusted each year based on the Consumer Price Index (CPI).

 If reading about the CPI leaves you thinking you need a CPA, or if navigating statutes of limitations leaves you stressed, help is on the way.
-An attorney experienced with navigating the Michigan caps on non-economic damages in addition to modified comparative negligence rules can review your claim for free.
+An attorney experienced with navigating the Michigan caps on non-economic damages in addition to modified comparative negligence rules can help.
+Find a local Michigan injury law attorney today.

 Contact a qualified attorney.